Israel must release all Palestinian child detainees amid COVID-19 pandemic

 Megiddo prison is one of several detention facilities located inside Israel where Palestinian child “security prisoners” are held.

-As of March 19, 573 Israelis had tested positive for the COVID-19 virus, according to Ha’aretz.
+As of April 13, 11,235 people in Israel had tested positive for the COVID-19 virus, and 110 have lost their lives, according to Ha’aretz.

 Release all Palestinian child detainees amid COVID-19 pandemic